-Creating and sticking with a budget plan is a challenge for most people.
+To create and stick to a budget plan is a challenge for many people.
 No matter your age, income level or career path, we all have financial obligations that must be fulfilled each and every month.
 Expenses that are required, such as mortgage payment and rent, utilities and the phone bill are fairly easy to stick to each month.
 These costs rarely change, and we know that they must be paid to keep our lifestyle intact each month.
-Most budget plans do not falter when it comes to required expenses.
+Most budget plans do not falter when it comes to the required expenses.
 However, we can quickly derail a set budget plan by not paying close enough attention to desired or ancillary expenses.
-Here are the most common budget breakers that we can control in order to keep our budget plan on track.
+Here is our take on how to stick to a budget plan.

 Food costs cannot be avoided altogether, but there are ways to control your spending on these expenses each month in order to stay true to your budget plan.
 Setting limits for yourself in terms of the amount you spend and the number of times you dine out can help you from breaking the budget each month.